DianaBohorquezT/AzureProjects/ASRHyperVLandingZone/README.md

 <img src=images/BasicHyperVASR-Architecture.jpg/>

-The template called **template.json** is intended to deploy the following resources:
+The template called [template.json](template.json) is intended to deploy the following resources:
 - Storage Account without Soft delete enabled as required for ASR
 - Virtual Network where the VMs will land after replication: change address space as per your own needs
 - Network Security Group attached to the VNET subnet (default).
 Currently it has RDP port opened for a specific public IP
 - Recovery Services Vault that is going to be used as the primary vault for replication to happen

+You can use [parameters.json](parameters.json) to enter custom values to the parameters stablished on the template.json file.

+## Target audience

+- Infrastructure Architect
+- IT Professional
+- Cloud Solution Architect

 ## Important documentation
 Make sure to check the following documentation when planning on ASR for Hyper V. The JSON template is intended to simplify steps 1 - 3